MEET THE FACULTY

 We know that things happen in everyone’s life that may be unexpected.
-Students sometimes find themselves not able to complete coursework on time or need to withdraw from a course after they are able to do so themselves, or unable to attend the final exam during the scheduled time due to unforeseen circumstances.
+Students sometimes find themselves not able to complete coursework on time or need to withdraw from a course after they are able to do so themselves, or are unable to attend the final exam during the scheduled time due to unforeseen circumstances.

 A Request for a Late Withdrawal can be used to be removed from a class only after the date has passed when a student can withdraw themselves and must be accompanied with acceptable supporting documentation.

-A Request for Standing Deferred can be used if you need more time to complete the coursework for a particular class due to some unforeseen circumstance, such as a medical reason that prevented you from doing so on time.
+A Request for Standing Deferred can be used if you need more time to complete the coursework for a particular class due to unforeseen circumstances, such as a medical reason that prevented you from doing so on time.
 Requests for standing deferred will be considered if the student has completed the required minimum % of the coursework successfully, has attended classes regularly, and has provided acceptable supporting documentation.

 An Out-of-Time Exam can be requested if you are unable to attend the scheduled exam due to an unforeseen circumstance such as a medical issue or an exam hardship.
 This request must be accompanied with acceptable supporting documentation.
 Please note that a request for an Out-of-time Exam will not be approved for travel reasons – be sure to wait to book any travel plans until after you have received your exam schedule.

 Learn more by visiting the Academic Calendar.

 For courses in ANTH, ECON, GEOG, GWST, HIST, INDG, PHIL, POLI, PSYO, SOCI visit fass.ok.ubc.ca/student-resources/undergrad/student-forms.